DevExpress/testcafe/docs/articles/documentation/reference/api/runner/filter.md

 ---
 # Runner.filter Method

-Allows you to select which tests should be run.
+Allows you to select the tests to run.

 ```text
 filter(callback) → this